tarwn/lessthandot-hugo/blogs/content/posts/2012-12-03-sargable-queries.md

 WHERE OrderID = 33000/3
 ```

-Let&#8217;s create a table, insert some data so that we can look at the execution plan
+Let's create a table, insert some data so that we can look at the execution plan

 Create this simple table